delvier/FEDS_Font_Tool/README.md

 ## File Specs

 The Fire Emblem DS font files, ``fonts/alpha`` and ``fonts/talk``, are weird.
-There was not a documentation for that, so the author had to decipher for a few days and write a documentation for them.
+There was not a documentation for that, so I had to decipher for a few days and write a documentation for them.

 ### Alpha and Talk
 #### Header

 #### Glyph
+In short, each glyph is compressed (or, I would say, ciphered) using some sort of [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding).
+The deciphered glyph is of 4bpp format.

 The binary data for a glyph is separated into blocks of five bytes.

 The first byte indicates if the pixel to be written is transparent or not.
 A bit ``1`` is for transparent, and ``0`` for coloured.